LBCrion/sfwbar/doc/sfwbar.rst

 Expressions
 -----------
-As part of the configation SFWBar can evaluate expressions.
+As part of the configuration SFWBar can evaluate expressions.
 These can be part of an action or user defined function, but some properties also accept expressions.
 In case of the later, the expression is evaluated periodically or in response to to a trigger (see `interval` and `trigger` widget properties).